Shivansh20128/blacklight/README.md

 If you face some problem getting the output for some query, you can manually use the queries provided in the queries.js file and the data output.
 I have tested all the queries and they are working perfectly.

+# API Hosting
+I have used render.com to host the APIs